gdoumenc/coworks/docs/samples.rst

 Impatient developers often love samples to learn quickly.
 In this part, we will show you how to use CoWorks to :

 * Understand the CoWorks layer service.
 * Create a directory service to call technical microservice by there name.
 * Create a website with content defined in the CosmisJS headless tool.

 .. _layers:

 CoWorks layers
 --------------

-Very simple microservice defining only one public entry.
+Very simple microservice defining a simple HTML page and a call thru javascript.

 .. literalinclude:: ../samples/layers/tech/app.py